Greta Thunberg to UN: 'You've stolen my childhood with your empty words' | DW | 23.09.2019

 German Chancellor Angela Merkel, whose government agreed on a climate package last week that was received with mixed reactions, told the gathering that the international community needs to listen to scientists and youth.

-"We have all heard the wake-up call of youth," said said, referring to climate protests.
+"We have all heard the wake-up call of youth," she said, referring to climate protests.
 "Germany has 1% of the world's population and 2% the world's emissions."

-Merkel described Germany's new unveiled climate package as the beginning of a "profound transition" that will make Germany climate neutral by 2050.
+Merkel described Germany's newly unveiled climate package as the beginning of a "profound transition" that will make Germany climate neutral by 2050.

 The German leader said climate change is a global problem and that industrial nations have been the primary source of greenhouse gas emissions, while developing nations are bearing the brunt of the crisis.